sailfishos-sony-tama/main/backup-recovery.md

 Now you should get a shell prompt in your telnet session.
 Until stated, the rest are commands in that session.

-3. Create folders for mounting your SD card filesystem:
+3. Create folder for mounting your SD card filesystem:

 ```
 mkdir /sdcard